Revathi-Santhanam/LoginTodoProject/README.md

-# TODO APPLICATION USING JSP-JDBC
+# TODO APPLICATION USING SRING BOOT

 This project is developed using JAVA V-17.0.8 and Springboot.